apptainer/singularity-userdocs/README.md

 ### **The conf.py file**

-This file contains the themes, extensions and naming for files that the compilation process produces.
+This file contains the themes, extensions, variables and naming for files that the compilation process produces.
 Some important elements are the following:

 - ``version`` : Describes the current version (This one is a short version of the release)
 - ``release``: Describes the current release (Complete or full version description.
 For a matter of simplicity we maintain both at the same value)